logux/docs/recipes/authentication.md

 ### Method 2: Client

+In this example, we will implement sign-in outside of the application’s store, because guests don't need it.
-Open your Logux Redux client and add sign-up form according to your design.
+You can implement it the way you want, according to your design.

-Then add code to login user:
+Sign-in user with simple Logux Client, save `userId` and `token` to `localStorage` and redirect to application:

 ```js
 import { Client } from '@logux/client'